A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Algorithmic Framework

 Thus, $m_k$ can be interpreted as a nonsmooth second-order model for the function $\varrho$ that omits the curvature term $q \mapsto \iprod{\Fnor{z_k}}{D^2\prox{z_k}[q,q]}$.
-Since this term vanishes at solutions of the nonsmooth equation \cref{normal_eq}, this strategy shares similarities with the traditional Gauss-Newton method applied to nonlinear least-squares problems.
-In \cref{sec:loc-super-conv} and \cref{sec:sop}, we will investigate this outlined connection between $\psi$, $\psi\circ\proxs$, and $m_k$ rigorously and in more detail without requiring differentiability of the proximity operator.
-Our discussion demonstrates that $m_k$ is not just an artificial by-product of our globalization but it indeed is a proper model for the minimization problem $\min_z\,(\psi\circ\proxs)(z)$.
+Since this term vanishes at solutions of the nonsmooth equation \eqref{normal_eq}, this strategy shares similarities with the traditional Gauss-Newton method applied to nonlinear least-squares problems.
+In \cref{sec:loc-super-conv}, we will investigate this outlined connection between $\psi$, $\psi\circ\proxs$, and $m_k$ rigorously without requiring differentiability of the proximity operator.
+Our discussion demonstrates that $m_k$ is not just a by-product of our globalization but it indeed is a proper model for the minimization problem $\min_z\,(\psi\circ\proxs)(z)$.
 This feature will become important in our local convergence analysis.

 \textit{Accepting Trust Region Steps.} As in classical trust region methods, we base the acceptance of the current trust region trial step $z_k + s_k$ on a reduction ratio test ``$\rho_k \geq \eta$'', $\eta > 0$, where